kyverno/website/content/en/docs/Writing policies/mutate.md

 One distinction between this and other mutation methods is that `patchesJson6902` does not support the use of conditional anchors.
 Use [preconditions](/docs/writing-policies/preconditions/) instead.
 Also, mutations using `patchesJson6902` to Pods directly are not converted to higher-level controllers such as Deployments and StatefulSets through the use of the [auto-gen feature](/docs/writing-policies/autogen/).
 Therefore, when writing such mutation rules for Pods, it may be necessary to create multiple rules to cover all relevant Pod controllers.

-This patch policy adds, or replaces, entries in a ConfigMap with the name `config-game` in any namespace.
+This patch policy adds, or replaces, entries in a ConfigMap with the name `config-game` in any Namespace.

 ```yaml
 apiVersion: kyverno.io/v1